• Skip to primary navigation

 • 1 tablespoon ginger and garlic paste

-• 4 green chilies sliced lengthwise
+• 2 to 4 bird's eye chilies or to taste sliced lengthwise

 • ½ teaspoon turmeric powder